cs109/2015/pages/syllabus.md

 **Homework Deadlines and Late Days**

 In the weeks when homeworks are due, they will be **due on Thursdays at 11:59 pm EST** unless otherwise announced.
 Each student is given **six late days** for homework at the beginning of the semester.
 A late day extends the individual homework deadline by 24 hours without penalty. **No more than two late days may be used on any one assignment.
 Assignments handed in more than 48 hours after the original deadline will not be graded.** If you have already used all of your late days for the semester, we will deduct 2 point for assignments <24 hours late, and 4 points for assignments 24-48 hours late.
 We do not accept any homeworks under any circumstances more than 48 hours after the original deadline.
 Late days are intended to give you flexibility: you can use them for any reason - no questions asked.
-You don't get any bonus points for not using your late days.
+You don\'t get any bonus points for not using your late days.
 You can only use late days for the individual homework deadlines.
 All other deadlines (e.g., project milestones) are hard.

 **Regrading Policy**